swathi862/RoadTrip/README.md

 1. Start the app by running `npm start` in the **src** folder which will run the app in the development mode by opening http://localhost:3000 in browser.

-1. You will also need to start this proxy server in a separate terminal.
+1. You will also need to start a proxy server in a separate terminal.
 Follow this [link](https://github.com/swathi862/wanderlust-proxy-server) for further instructions.

 ## Login/Register